Museums and Galleries National Awards 2023

 - Ethical presentation and communication of sensitive content such as Indigenous, military, ethnicity, etc.

-- The MAGNA Awards are open to all non-commercial museums, galleries, zoos, botanical gardens, historical societies, libraries, keeping places, science centres and other cultural and collecting institutions who are members of Australian Museums and Galleries Association.
+- The MAGNA Awards are open to all non-commercial museums, galleries, zoos, botanical gardens, historical societies, libraries, keeping places, science centres and other cultural and collecting institutions.

 - Commercial galleries, auction houses and publishing interests are not eligible.

-- Organisations can enter as many submissions as they want but each project/program can only be entered in one category.
+- Organisations can enter as many submissions as they want but each project/program can only be entered into one category.

 - The Awards are not open to International entrants.

 - Entries must come from organisations, associations or not-for-profit companies.

 - Entrants may submit multiple entries in any category, but these can only be entered in one category.